 “This shutdown is terrible for America, terrible for our national security and especially terrible for our nation’s veterans.
 It must end immediately.
 Thousands of veterans have answered the call from their government to continue to serve as civilians, and now, they and their families are being recklessly left out in the cold.
 And our Coast Guard is being shattered.
 The President can end this tomorrow.
 And he should.
 As our Commander-in-Chief, we need him to prioritize our needs above politics.
 Now and always.
 IAVA members nationwide are standing guard to protect and support the American people.
 They shouldn’t have to worry about whether or not their next paycheck will be coming.
 The impact on our community has been devastating.
 And will continue to impact morale, readiness and recruiting for long into the future.” said Paul Rieckhoff, Founder and CEO of IAVA.

 Melissa Bryant, Chief Policy Officer of IAVA added, “Many veterans choose to continue their service to this nation after they take off the uniform.
 I know, I was one of those veteran civil servants for several years.
 I know firsthand the hardship our federal workers face when their livelihood is imperiled by a government shutdown.”

 IAVA will continue to pressure the President and Congress to fix this mess until it’s resolved.
 Grassroots members nationwide have been mobilized on the ground and online to take action–and to support their fellow veterans if our government will not.

-IAVA’s dynamic Rapid Response Referral Program (RRRP) social workers are trained to help veterans and military family members navigate all types of transition issues.
-If the government shutdown affects veterans benefits, livelihood, or well being and they need support, our highly-skilled RRRP team will do their best to help.
+IAVA has also activated our dynamic Rapid Response Referral Program (RRRP) to help those veterans impacted by the shutdown.
+IAVA’s innovative social workers are trained to help veterans and military family members navigate all types of transition issues.
+If the government shutdown affects veterans’ livelihood or well being and they need support, our highly-skilled RRRP team will do their best to help.